kashmir96/osoappliance/content/directory/appliance-repair-technicians/sos-whiteware-repair.md

 categories: ["New Zealand"]
 tags: ["Hastings"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/sos-whiteware-repair.webp
+ image: /img/laundryappliance/398.webp
- alt: 'Logo for SOS Whiteware Repair the New Zealand from Hastings'
+ alt: 'NewZealand from soswhitewarerepair'
 ---

 # SOS Whiteware Repair is an Appliance Repair Technician Company operating in Hastings, New Zealand.